 Raviggiolo - prodotti tipici

-Pellegrino Artusi, in his celebrated volume "La Scienza in cucina e l'Arte del mangiar bene" (The Science of Cooking and the Art of Fine dining) (1891) mentions Raveggiolo cheese as an ingredient for the stuffing of the typical Romagna Cappelletti, while Manzoni, who loved this cheese, had Renzo eating it on his return from his misadventures in Milan.
+Pellegrino Artusi, in his famous volume "Science in the kitchen and the art of eating well" (The science of cooking and the art of good food) (1891) mentions Raveggiolo cheese as an ingredient for the filling of typical Romagna cappelletti, while Manzoni, who loved this cheese, made Renzo eat on his return from his misadventures in Milan.